-- an application was made in a specified jurisdiction before March 17, 2008 for an exemption from a provision of securities legislation that is now listed in Appendix D of the Instrument, - the securities regulatory authority or regulator in the specified jurisdiction granted the exemption before, on or after March 17, 2008, and

-• certain other conditions are met.
+- the securities regulatory authority or regulator in the specified jurisdiction granted the exemption before, on or after March 17, 2008, and - certain other conditions are met.

 These conditions include giving the notice required under section 4.8(1)(c).
 Section 4.8(2) permits the filer to give the required notice to the securities regulatory authority or regulator that would be the principal regulator for the application under Part 4 if an application were to be made under that Part at the time the notice is given, instead of to the non-principal regulator.